Rapscallions

 “The wave encourages growth in nearby telomeres.
 The shortening of telomeres over time causes aging, so re-growing them… causes the opposite.”

 The captain whispered in awe, “We’ve found the plant version of a fountain of youth.”
+He remembered the rabbits of Hoppalong, cutting their lives short for eternal youth, and wondered how dangerous this discovery could be.

 “I believe that the teleportation beam massively amplified the telomeric transform waves’ effect.”